Dempagumi.inc: 2017–2019: Member count changes in six years

 In the Live broadcast on November 16, 2020, named "THE FAMILY TOUR 2020 ONLINE FINAL!!
 I'm sure it will save the universe ... " Naruse announced her graduation at the encore of the show.
-The graduation performance, named "Ultra ☆ Maximum ☆ Positive ☆ Story !!" was held at Toyosu PIT on February 15–16, 2021.
+The graduation performance, named "Ultra ☆ Maximum ☆ Positive ☆ Story!!" was held at Toyosu PIT on February 15–16, 2021.
 At the end of the second day, five new members, Kozue Aikawa, Rito Amasawa, Ria Kobato, Aozora Sorano, and Hina Takasaki, joined Dempagumi.inc, with the announcement of a new song.

-A new sub-unit, Chape No Izumi, was formed on May 5, 2021 with members Ayane Fujisaki, Kozue Aikawa, and Ria Kobato.
+A new sub-unit, Chape No Izumi, was formed on May 5, 2021, with members Ayane Fujisaki, Kozue Aikawa, and Ria Kobato.

-On May 20, 2021 Mirin Furukawa entered maternity leave and announced the birth of her son on July 16.
+On May 20, 2021, Mirin Furukawa entered maternity leave and announced the birth of her son on July 16.

-2022-present: Nagi Nemoto's graduation, and Kozue Aikawa's graduation announcement
+2022–2024: Nagi Nemoto's graduation, and Kozue Aikawa's graduation, lineup changes and announcement of disbandment

 In a blog post released on January 11, 2022, it was announced that Nagi Nemoto would graduate from Dempagumi.inc at April 30, 2022, and Niji no Conquistador on April 11, 2022, citing health problems.
-A solo performance was held on April 30 serving as Nemoto's graduation as an idol.
+A solo performance was held on April 30, serving as Nemoto's graduation as an idol.

 In a blog post released on October 28, 2022, it was announced that Kozue Aikawa would graduate from Dempagumi.inc at December 31, 2022, citing health problems.
 In a blog post released on October 11, 2022, it was also announced that Aikawa also will be absent from future events due to health problems.

+In a blog post released on September 11, 2023, it was announced that Aozora Sorano would graduate from Dempagumi.inc at January 13, 2024, to focus on her activities in Arcana Project, which she had concurrently done along with Dempagumi.inc.

+In a blog post released on April 20, 2024, it was announced that after discussions with the band members and the crew about the group's future activities, it was decided to end the activities of the group in early 2025, after 16 years of activities.